qyh214/wow_addons_private_use/AddOns/BFCraftsman/README.md

 - Want to help translate BFCraftsman to your language?
 Simply submit a Pull Request!
 - All translation contributors will be credited in the addon.
-- Currently supported languages: enUS, zhCN.
+- Currently supported languages: enUS, zhCN, ruRU (ZamestoTV).

 **Screenshots:**